laborg/HidApi.jl/README.md

 ```

 # Usage (high level API)
-A high level API allows to enumerate, open, read and write
+A high level API allows to enumerate or find devices and offers a simple way to read and write
+hid messages.
+Devices have to be opened

 ```julia
 # initalize